Voultapher/Presentations/MeetingC++Jan2017_delegates/present.md

 but again and again bugs forced me to abandon my previous ideas. >> After a couple of days, filled with the fruitless endevor of, saving a sunken ship, I finally realized:
-- Yes there is no better way of solving this problem >>
+- Yes, there is no better way of solving this problem >>
 ---
-# I was trying to solve the wrong problem
+## I was trying to solve the wrong problem
 Note:
 - I was trying to solve the wrong problem >>
 ---